GwendolyneFreddy/butchery/README-FR.md

 	- Used new WeiDU variables (INV RING QITEM...) with `ADD_CRE_ITEM` command.
 	- Provided new portraits for BG2:EE.
 	- Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function to install sound sets.
-	- Used WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
+	- Used `HANDLE_CHARSETS` function to add BG2EE compatibility for languages other than English.
-	- Deleted unused files from mod folder.
+	- Removed unused files from mod folder.
 	- Updated readme (Butchery now supports translated readmes)
 	- Revamped French translation and fixed English typos courtesy of Gwendolyne.
 	- Traified creatures sound sets (still waiting for English sound files).